bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 <img src="assets/emergent-rexamined.svg" width="40%">

-<small style="font-size:tiny;"> [How Quickly Do Large Language Models Learn Unexpected Skills?](https://www.quantamagazine.org/how-quickly-do-large-language-models-learn-unexpected-skills-20240213/) </small>
+<small style="font-size:xx-small;"> [How Quickly Do Large Language Models Learn Unexpected Skills?](https://www.quantamagazine.org/how-quickly-do-large-language-models-learn-unexpected-skills-20240213/) </small>

 Notes:
 **Three-digit addition offers an example**.
 In the 2022 BIG-bench study, researchers reported that with fewer parameters, both GPT-3 and another LLM named LAMDA failed to accurately complete addition problems.
 However, when GPT-3 trained using 13 billion parameters, its ability changed as if with the flip of a switch.
 Suddenly, it could add — and LAMDA could, too, at 68 billion parameters.
 This suggests that the ability to add emerges at a certain threshold.